Nikolay-S-Nikolov/random_sentences_generator_by_nikolay_nikolov/README.md

 "" Live demo ""

-You can try the generator directly on our Web browser here:
+You can try the generator directly on your Web browser here:
 (https://replit.com/@Nikolay-S-Nikol/randomsentencesgenerator?v=1)